 Presbyterian College is an academic community committed to the goal of educating men and women to become responsible citizens and leaders in society.
-The college aims to develop individual excellence and to prepare students for life during and after college.
-Student Services, Campus Police and Counseling Services Departments all provide educational programs.
-PC is committed to having a campus environment which will neither tolerate nor condone sexual violence.
+The College aims to develop individual excellence and to prepare students for life during and after college.
+Campus Life, Campus Police, and Counseling Services all provide educational programs.
+PC is committed to having a campus environment that will neither tolerate nor condone sexual violence.

-The Campus Police Department staff is available on a 24 hour basis to receive and investigate reports of rape and sexual assault, assist and accompany victim in securing medical attention, participate in evidence preservation and collection, conduct investigations, and inform the victim of legal and administrative options both on and off campus.
+The Campus Police Department staff is available on a 24-hour basis to receive and investigate reports of rape and sexual assault, assist and accompany a victim in securing medical attention, participate in evidence preservation and collection, conduct investigations, and inform the victim of legal and administrative options both on and off-campus.

 What to do if you are a victim of sexual violence: